Kasun1Don/Kasun1Don/README.md

 Graduation: September 2024.

-🌱 Currently developing a Flask API following REST conventions & PostgreSQL data base.
+🌱 Currently developing a MERN stack Web application for a boxing gym's class booking and sign up system.

 ### Languages and Frameworks